Skip to content

 Use the following formula to assess the onboarding timespan:

-Onboarding Timespan = Date of the completion of onboarding project - date of the start of onboarding project
+Onboarding Timespan = Date of the completion of the onboarding project - date of the start of onboarding project

 As with the backlog, capture this data point and incorporate it into the overall average calculation of the onboarding timespan.
 Get as granular and as detailed as you can.